 Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
 It includes three degrees: episcopate, presbyterate, and diaconate.

 One sacrament, celebrated three times (episcopate, presbyterate, and diaconate) with successively higher sacramental effects.
 Every man in Holy Orders is either a deacon, priest or bishop.
-A monsignor, for instance, is a priest who has special recognition as a member of the papal household.

 Only men can be ordained in the Sacrament of Holy Orders.
 The reasons are set forth in Pope John Paul II’s apostolic letter Ordinatio Sacerdotalis.
 It concludes, “I declare that the Church has no authority whatsoever to confer priestly ordination on women and that this judgment is to be definitively held by all the Church’s faithful.”

 The Sacrament of Holy Orders imparts a special indelible character, a mark that God can see, on the human soul.
 Like the Holy Eucharist itself, the character of Holy Orders ontologically transforms a man interiorly while leaving his outer appearance unchanged.
 That character remains on his soul for all eternity, identifying him as one of God’s ordained servants.
-The sacraments of Baptism and Confirmation also impart indelible characters to the human soul that remain for all eternity.

 What does a call from God sound like?

-There are many different ways God calls people.
+There are many different ways God calls His people.
 You don’t have to wait for a lightning bolt or a supernatural vision.
 Most often the call from God is found deep within your own heart (planted there by God left to be discovered by you!).
 It might manifest itself in different ways such as a desire to want to help others or a desire to know God more deeply.
 If you like being with people especially during some of the bigger moments in their lives… their weddings, the birth of their children, the death of a loved one… the priesthood could be for you.
 No two callings are the same, just like no two priests are the same.
 The important thing is, if you think you’ve been called, check it out.
 What have you got to lose?